-By leveraging standardized methodologies and broad-scale biodiversity assessments, it will be possible to enhance our understanding of soil biodiversity trends, their ecological drivers, and their implications for ecosystem resilience and sustainability.
+Although such patterns are well documented for many aboveground taxa, they remain poorly explored for soil invertebrates.
+By leveraging standardized methodologies and broad-scale biodiversity assessments, it will be possible to enhance our understanding of trends in soil fauna diversity, their ecological drivers, and their implications for ecosystem resilience and sustainability.